matthewfee/matthewfee/README.md

 ### 🏰 Notable repos ...

 - [OSE Character Generator](https://github.com/matthewfee/OSECharacterGenerator) 🐉 : A Dungeons and Dragons Character generator, built in React.
 Guides players through the process of character creation, rolls 3d-dice, and outputs their character details into an official character sheet PDF.
 - [Type Contest](https://github.com/matthewfee/typingchallenge) 🐢 : A full-stack typing game that tests your response times to type differnet symbols.
-Built in React using Typescript as the front-end, and Airtable and serverless functions as the backend.
+Built in React using Typescript as the front-end.
+High scores are stored through Airtable and managed through serverless functions, and user-authentication is provided through  Auth0.

 ### 🌲 I’m currently working on ...